NeikiDev/DocsNeikiDev/docs/guides/run-full-scan-with-kaspersky-free.md

 ## What you need

 > Please download the latest version of Kaspersky Free from [here](https://kaspersky.com/free-antivirus) <br>

+## Uninstall other Antivirus Software

+* If you have another Antivirus Software installed, please uninstall it first. <br>
+* It is not recommended to have more than one Antivirus Software installed on your computer. <br>
+* You can see [here](https://support.kaspersky.com/kav21/compatibility/15515#block1) the list of incompatible Antivirus Software. <br>

 ## Setup Kaspersky free